cunybpl/nycet_pnp/src/content/guides/components/variable-speed-variable-volume-fan-and-motor.md

 ### Measurement Strategy

-The measurement strategy for a variable-speed fan and its motor is to measure power draw of the fan motor at various known speeds, develop a mathematical relationship between the power and speed, and then collect average hourly motor speed and associated controlling variable (OAT, Wet-bulb temperature).
+The measurement strategy for a variable-speed fan and its motor involves measuring power draw of the fan motor at various known speeds, developing a mathematical relationship between the power and speed, and then collecting average hourly motor speed and associated controlling variable (OAT, Wet-bulb temperature).
 Measurement locations are generically represented in Figure 1.

 <!-- Temporary image until new one given by Orlando -->
 <a href="/images/components/08.20.24_VSVV_FAN AND MOTOR-01.jpg">